 - any other building

 Meanwhile, “vehicle” means any motor vehicle…or trailer designed for use with a motor vehicle…whether or not it is self-propelled, operated on rails or propelled by electric power obtained from overhead wires.
 In short, any car, truck motorcycle, trolly, or train.1

 Defendants who are charged with maliciously or wantonly discharging a firearm often face additional related charges.

-Also see our article on the Nevada crime of discharging a weaponized drone (NRS 493.106).
+See our related articles on drive-by shooting laws and discharging a weaponized drone (NRS 493.106).

 The most effective defenses to Nevada firearm discharge charges depend on the circumstances of the individual case.
 But common defense strategies include the following:

 - No maliciousness or wantonness: NRS 202.287 applies only if the defendant shot the gun wantonly or willfully.
 If the defendant acted only negligently or accidentally, then he/she is not guilty of wantonly or maliciously shooting a gun from a car or building.

 Example: Ted is at his desk in his Las Vegas home cleaning his guns.
 Suddenly he has a seizure, causing his finger to pull the trigger.
 Neighbors report the gunshots, and the Las Vegas Metropolitan Police show up and book Ted at Clark County Detention Center for wantonly shooting a gun from his home.
 But if Ted’s attorney can show that the shooting was only an accident due to the seizure, the criminal charges should not stand.

 - Self-defense.
 Shooting a gun from any location is not a crime as long as the defendant was acting in accordance with Nevada self-defense laws.
 If the defense attorney can show that the defendant was in reasonable fear of being killed or severely injured, then the D.A. should drop the gun charges.

 - Hunting.
 Hunters may fire guns from cars or structures as long as they are abiding by NRS 503.010(2).
 See our article on Nevada hunting laws.